-Over the years we’ve noticed that any mention of politics in relation to gaming produces a divisive reaction.
-A lot of readers find it interesting, but plenty of others react with fury (the phrase “shoved down my throat” appears a lot).
-At PC Gamer we consider the political aspects of games as part of our broad coverage of games: just the other day one of our writers examined prejudice in Deus Ex: Mankind Divided.
-But we realised recently that we’ve never explicitly discussed the role of politics in games and games coverage, and why we think this stuff is worth paying attention to in the first place.
+Over the years we've noticed that any mention of politics in relation to gaming produces a divisive reaction.
+A lot of readers find it interesting, but plenty of others react with fury (the phrase "shoved down my throat" appears a lot).
+At PC Gamer we consider the political aspects of games as part of our broad coverage of games: this examination of prejudice in Deus Ex: Mankind Divided is just one example.
+But we realised that we've never explicitly discussed the role of politics in games and games coverage, and why we think this stuff is worth paying attention to in the first place.

-So, Tyler, Wes, and Tom are sitting down here to to just that.
+So, Tyler, Wes, and Tom sat down here to to just that.